MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/port-chrome-extension.md

 ## Next steps

-After your extension package is ready to publish in the Microsoft Edge add-ons store, [create a developer account][ExtensionsPublishCreateDevAccount] and [publish your extension][ExtensionsPublishPublishExtension].
+After your extension package is ready to publish in the Microsoft Edge Add-ons store, [create a developer account][ExtensionsPublishCreateDevAccount] and [publish your extension][ExtensionsPublishPublishExtension].

 <!-- links -->